Combinatorial proof for the rationality of the bivariate generating series of maps in positive genus: Rationality of the generating series of cores and schemes

 \subsection{Decomposition of cores according to their labeled scheme.}

-In this section, we prove some identity between the generating series of blossoming cores with a fixed ``labeled scheme'' and the generating series of typed Motzkin walks.
+In this section, we prove some identities between the generating series of blossoming cores with a fixed ``labeled scheme'' and the generating series of typed Motzkin walks.

-For $\r \in \mathcal{R}$, recall from Section~\ref{subsub:blossoming} that, if $\r$ is well-oriented, then it induces an orientation on the edges of $\Theta(\r)$, which also makes it well-oriented.
-Additionally, if $\r$ is endowed with a labeling of its corners, we let corners of $\Theta(\r)$ inherit the labeling of their corresponding corners in $\r$. \begin{definition} A rooted well-oriented blossoming scheme, equipped with a labeling of its corners, is called a \emph{labeled scheme} if its root corner is labeled 0 and if the labels of adjacent corners incident to the same vertex differ by $1$, and the corner with higher label is on the left of the separating half-edge.

-The set of labeled schemes is denoted by $\mathcal{L}$. \end{definition} It follows directly from the definition that if $\r$ is well-labeled, then $\Theta(\r)\in \mathcal{L}$.
-As usual, for $\l \in \cL$, we denote by $\mathcal{R}_\l$ the subset of elements of $\mathcal{R}$ that admits $\l$ as labeled scheme.
-Note that a labeled scheme is not necessarily well-labeled because labels of corners adjacent along an edge may differ, see for instance Figure~\ref{fig:decorated}.
+\begin{definition} A rooted well-oriented blossoming scheme, equipped with a labeling of its corners, is called a \emph{labeled scheme} if: \begin{itemize} \item its root corner is labeled 0, \item and the labels of adjacent corners incident to the same vertex differ by $1$, with the corner of higher label on the left of the separating half-edge. \end{itemize} The set of labeled schemes is denoted by $\mathcal{L}$. \end{definition} Note that a labeled scheme is not necessarily well-labeled because labels of corners adjacent along an edge may differ, see for instance Figure~\ref{fig:decorated}.